 What are the common steps that entrepreneurs go through when raising a round of funding?

-1. Initial Interaction & Identification of Target
+1. Initial Interaction & Identification of Investors

 The first step in raising funds is choosing an investor.
 Do ample research on the investor you are targeting.
 Make sure that you find investors who have expertise in your domain of work as that can add huge value in terms of knowledge sharing and networking.